gabriele-h/alma_xml_creator/README.md

 * File needs to have a header of the following format:
     * "LDR" or "leader" for the leader field
     * Tag-number for controlfields
-    * Tag-number and both indicators for datafields, no delimiters (e. g.
+    * Tag-number and both indicators for datafields with no delimiters (e. g.
 "24500")
-    * Any entries not matching these will be discarded
+    * Any columns with a heading not matching these conditions will be discarded and an error thrown to indicate that
 * The content of datafields must be given in the following format:
     * Subfield-Contents with "$$" prefix, followed by the subfield's code and finally its content
     * If there is more than one subfield, they must be provided without any delimiters (e. g. "$$aeng$$aspa")